BernardoBermud/DistributedFileSystem/README.md

     Input:  `python3 meta-data.py <port, default=8000>`

-    If port is specified, the metadata server will run on port 8000 by default
+    If port is not specified, the metadata server will run on port 8000 by default

 3. Run the datanode server program using the following argument format: